UMNLibraries/janus/README.md

   errorLog: {
     // options for bunyan.createLogger()
   },
+  uriPathPrefix: '/', // Default.
+Or set it to something custom, like '/janus'.
   favicon: '/path/to/favicon.ico',
 });
 ```

-More about these properties in the sections below.
+More about some of these properties in the sections below.

 ### URI Factory Plugins